-In these paintings, David explores the limits of the encaustic medium while balancing non-representational image and abstract space.
-His lyrical and constructivist approach engages delicate line-work, hard-edge geometric forms and graceful organic shapes.
+In these paintings, David explores the limits of the encaustic medium while balancing non-representational images and abstract space.
+His lyrical and constructivist approach engages delicate line work, hard-edge geometric forms, and graceful organic shapes.
 He works in successive layers of applied wax in a potentially endless process of revision and discovery.
-His colour palette uses cool pastels, warm earth tones and lamp blacks to articulate a hierarchical relationship between fore and aft.
-Urban culture is a dominant theme defined in these narrative pieces, with a hint of childish whimsy peaking through the layers.
+His colour palette uses cool pastels, warm earth tones, and lamp blacks to articulate a hierarchical relationship between the fore and aft.
+Urban culture is a dominant theme, with a hint of childish whimsy peaking through the layers.

-By folding printed-paper into these rhythmical and repetitive sculptures David is able to animate and add a new dimension to flat Encaustic Monotypes.
+By folding his prints into rhythmical sculptures, David animates and adds dimension to the flat Encaustic Monotypes.
 The undulating angles and geometric forms twist and bend the printed patterns while moving the viewer’s eye back and forth, up and down, in and out.